Chatham, Kent: History

-The second phase of fort-building (1806–1819) included Fort Pitt (later used as a hospital and the site of the first Army Medical School).
-The 1859 Royal Commission on the Defence of the United Kingdom ordered, inter alia, a third outer ring of forts: these included Fort Luton, Fort Bridgewood, and Fort Borstal.
+The second phase of fortress-building happened from September 1806 to February 1819, and included Fort Pitt (later used as a hospital and the site of the initial Army Medical School).
+The 1859 Royal Commission on the Defence of the United Kingdom ordered, "Inter Alia" ("Among Other Things"), a third outer ring of Napoleonic Forts: these included Fort Luton, Fort Bridgewoods, and Fort Borstal.

-These fortifications all required military personnel to man them and Army barracks to house those men.
-These included Kitchener Barracks (c 1750–1780), the Royal Marine Barracks (c 1780), Brompton Artillery Barracks (1806) and Melville Barracks (opened 1820 as a Naval hospital, RM barracks from 1905).
-H.M.S.
-Collingwood and H.M.S.
-Pembroke were both naval barracks.
+These fortifications required military personnel to man them and Army Barracks to house those men.
+These included Kitchener Barracks (c 1750-80), the Royal Marine Barracks (c 1780), Brompton Artillery Barracks (1806) and Melville Barracks (opened 1820 as a Naval Hospital, RM Barracks from 1905).
+HMS Collingwood and HMS Pembroke were both Naval Barracks.

 In response to the huge manpower needs, the village of Chatham and other nearby villages and towns grew commensurately.
 Trams, and later buses, linked those places to bring in the workforce.
 The area between the High Street and Luton village illustrates part of that growth, with its many streets of Victorian terraces.

-The importance of Chatham Dockyard gradually declined as Britain's naval resources were reduced or moved to other locations, and eventually, on the 31st March 1984, it was closed completely.
-The dockyard buildings were preserved as the historic site Chatham Historic Dockyard (operated by Chatham Historic Dockyard Trust), which was under consideration as a World Heritage Site the site is being used for other purposes.
+The importance of Chatham Dockyard gradually declined as the resources of the Royal Navy in the United Kingdom were reduced or moved to other locations, and eventually, on 31 March 1984, it shut.
+The buildings of Chatham Dockyard were preserved as the historic site Chatham Historic Dockyard (operated by Chatham Historic Dockyard Trust), which was under consideration as a World Heritage Site the site is being used for other purposes.
 Part of the St Mary's Island section is now used as a marina, and the remainder is being developed for housing, commercial and other uses, branded as "Chatham Maritime".

 Governance

-Chatham lost its independence as a borough under the Local Government Act 1972, by which, on 1 April 1974, it became part of the Borough of Medway, a non-metropolitan district of the county of Kent; under subsequent renaming the Borough became the Borough of Rochester-upon-Medway (1979); and, from 1982, the City of Rochester-upon-Medway.
+Chatham lost its independence as a borough under the Local Government Act 1972, by which, on 1 April 1974, it became part of the Borough of Medway, a non-metropolitan district of the county of Kent; under subsequent renaming the borough became the Borough of Rochester-upon-Medway (1979); and, from 1982, the City of Rochester-upon-Medway.
 Under the most recent change, in 1998, and with the addition of the Borough of Gillingham, the Borough of Medway became a unitary authority area, administratively separate from Kent.
 It remains part of the county of Kent for ceremonial purposes.

-Medway Council has recently relocated its main administration building to Gun Wharf, the site of the earliest part of the Dockyard, a former Lloyd's office building.
+Medway Council has recently moved its main administration building to Gun Wharf, the site of the earliest part of the dockyard, a former Lloyd's office building.
 It was built between 1976 and 1978 and is Grade II listed.

-Chatham is currently part of the parliamentary constituency of Chatham and Aylesford.
-Prior to 1997, Chatham had been included in the constituencies of Mid Kent, Rochester and Chatham and Chatham.
+Chatham is part of the parliamentary constituency of Chatham and Aylesford.
+Before 1997, Chatham had been included in the constituencies of Mid Kent, Rochester and Chatham and Chatham.

 Chatham has proven to be a marginal parliamentary seat.
 Since 1945, the members of parliament for Chatham have been as follows: